jonathas/jonathas.github.io/about/index.md

 Beyond my professional work, I’m passionate about self-hosting and home automation.
 I run several services on a Raspberry Pi and Home Assistant on a Home Assistant Yellow device, integrated with several devices to create a smarter, more efficient home.

 I’ve been using Linux since 2006 and have a special love for Arch Linux and Debian.
-In my free time, you’ll find me tinkering with home automation, taking photos, playing video games, watching series, lifting heavy stuffa at the gym, or traveling.
+In my free time, you’ll find me tinkering with home automation, taking photos, playing video games, watching series, lifting heavy stuff at the gym, or traveling.

 Thanks for visiting my website, and I hope you enjoy exploring the content here!